S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 ## Step 1: Confirm Relevance

-As a role keeper or team, before responding to a driver, it is essential to verify both that the driver is relevant_ for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it’s yours or your team’s responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.
+As a role keeper or team, before responding to a driver, it is essential to verify both that the driver is relevant _for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it’s yours or your team’s responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.

 If you think that a driver is relevant, but it’s someone else’s responsibility to deal with it, pass it on to them instead (see also [Navigate via Tension](section:navigate-via-tension)).

-To keep track of new drivers that you become aware of (or that others identify and pass on to you) it’s useful that for each domain you set up a dedicated place to receive them, such as a column in a kanban board called “inbox” or “incoming” where information about potentially relevant drivers can be placed.
+To keep track of new drivers that you become aware of (or that others identify and pass on to you) it’s useful that for each domain you set up a dedicated place to receive them, such as a column in a kanban board called "inbox" or "incoming" where information about potentially relevant drivers can be placed.

 ## Step 2: Determine Priority